Modern Minoan Paganism: Walking with Ariadne's Tribe

-Walk the sacred labyrinth with Ariadne, the Minotaur, the Great Mothers, Dionysus, and the rest of the Minoan pantheon.
-Modern Minoan Paganism is not a reconstructionist tradition, but a journey in relationship with Minoan deities in the contemporary world.
+Walk the sacred labyrinth with Ariadne, the Minotaur, the Great Mothers, Dionysus, and the rest of the Minoan family of deities.
+Ariadne's Tribe is an independent spiritual tradition that brings the deities of the ancient Minoans alive in the modern world.
+We're a revivalist tradition, not a reconstructionist one.
+We rely heavily on shared gnosis and the practical realities of Paganism in the modern world.
 Ariadne's thread reaches across the millennia to connect us with the divine.
 Will you follow where it leads?

 Snakes!
 Why did it have to be snakes?

 When I mention the Minoans of ancient Crete, the first thing that comes to mind for many people is the famous Snake Goddess statues.
-For us modern folks, they are icons of this ancient civilization.
+For us modern folks, they're icons of this ancient civilization.
 But what, exactly, do they represent?
 If we're really honest, the answer to that question is, "We're not sure."

 Besides the obvious (the snakes), the first thing I notice about the Snake Goddess is that she has her arms raised out to her sides.
 This is a posture associated with priestesses, not worshipers, in Minoan cultures.
 Sacred postures were an important part of Minoan religion; they help us figure out what's going on in a given scene.
-Gestures with the hands upraised and/or forward indicate a priest or priestess who is embodying the deity during ritual.
+Gestures with the hands upraised and/or forward indicate a priestess who is embodying the deity during ritual.
 Here's another 'snake goddess' in a similar pose:

 So we can reasonably assume that these figurines are, indeed, goddesses (or priestesses being possessed by the goddess during ritual) and not worshipers.
 But exactly what do the snakes stand for?

-Or the snakes may be the goddess' attributes, in the same way that lions are Rhea's animals.
-Since ancient times, snakes have symbolized wisdom, and especially the wisdom of the Goddess in her many forms.
+Since ancient times, snakes have symbolized wisdom, especially divine wisdom.
 Though the snake (the famous evil serpent) has been vilified by the Abrahamic traditions, the serpent has a long and ancient history of representing the special wisdom of the Sacred Feminine.

 Four millennia out, we only have fragmentary evidence to work with.
 But snakes were definitely a thing.
 Here's a figurine just covered with snakes: